Chief Sealth’s Career Connected News 3/2/26

 World Relief Western Washington is an organization focused on creating pathways for refugees and immigrants to reconnect with their personal joys and goals for the future.
 The Equity & Sustainability Internship offers paid opportunities for high school students passionate about sustainable community development.

-Fill out this INTEREST FORM and apply by February 1st.
+Fill out this Interest Form and apply asap.

 Beacon Food Forest seeks teen volunteers for Young People’s Garden.
 Are you 14-19 years old and curious about gardening, protecting the earth, growing food, design, construction, or mentoring younger kids?
 Volunteer sessions run typically from 10am-12pm on some Saturdays.